innesbre/innesbre.github.io/index.md

 ---

 # Summary
-- Bioinformatician with background in biochemistry and systems biology.
+- Bioinformatician with background in BioChem and SysBio.
 - 10 years of experience in computational biology.
 - Leader in modelling intercellular crosstalk.
 - Expert in analysis and interpretation of single-cell RNAseq data.